-In honour of Chinese New Year, there’s the annual River Hongbao, a vibrant festival held at NS Square, the Marina Bay floating platform, that features enormous lanterns depicting the animals of the Chinese zodiac, along with a smorgasbord of fringe activities like amusement rides and street performances.
+In honour of Chinese New Year, there’s the annual River Hongbao, a vibrant festival held at NS Square, the Marina Bay floating platform, that features enormous lanterns depicting the animals of the Chinese zodiac, along with a smorgasbord of activities like amusement rides and live performances.

 There’s also the Chingay Parade, a grand display of the country’s multicultural heritage with visually stunning highlights like majestic floats and stilt walkers.

 During this two-day festival, some of the devotees pierce their cheeks with metal prongs and carry decorated altars (known as "kavadi"), tethered to their bodies with hooks in a feat of religious devotion.

-Muslims observe a holy month known as Ramadan (between May to June, held prior to Hari Raya Aidilfitri).
-During this period, Muslims in Singapore gather at the end of the day to break fast at sundown.
-During this month, visit areas like Kampong Glam and Geylang Serai for night markets that sell clothes and, best of all, special sweets and savouries.
+Muslims observe a holy month known as Ramadan (held prior to Hari Raya Aidilfitri).
+During this period, Muslims in Singapore gather at the end of the day to break their fast at sundown.
+During this month, visit areas like Kampong Glam and Geylang Serai for night markets that sell clothes and—best of all—special sweets and savouries.

-Around October and November, the Festival of Lights commonly known as Deepavali is celebrated by Hindus.
-This colourful, lively extravaganza is best experienced in Little India, where the streets are lined with beautiful lights.
+Around October and November, the Festival of Lights—commonly known as Deepavali—is celebrated by Hindus.
+This colourful extravaganza is best experienced in Little India, where the streets are lined with beautiful lights.
 There are tonnes of bazaars too, so get ready to shop, try authentic Indian fare and take amazing photos of the street light-ups.